-The mission of the Research Education (RE) Core is to grow the next generation of underrepresented research scientists and health professionals devoted to solving cancer health disparities by nurturing the academic success of undergraduates underrepresented in a range of disciplines, through hands-on training, workshops, and mentorships from San Diego State University (SDSU) and the UC San Diego (UCSD).
+Our Mission is to grow the next generation of underrepresented research scientists and health professionals devoted to solving cancer health disparities by nurturing the academic success of undergraduates underrepresented in a range of disciplines, through hands-on training, workshops, and mentorships from San Diego State University (SDSU) and the University of California, San Diego (UCSD).

-The Research Education Core is co-directed by Sanford Bernstein, PhD, Distinguished Professor, SDSU Biology Department and Sheila E. Crowe, MD, Professor at UC San Diego Department of Medicine.
+The Research Education Core is co-directed by Roland Wolkowicz, PhD, Professor, SDSU Biology Department and Sheila E. Crowe, MD, Professor, at UC San Diego Department of Medicine, and temporarily in 2018 (Jan-Sept) Pablo Tamayo, PhD, Professor at UC San Diego Department of Medicine.

-The Program Contact is Jennifer Suggs, MS, Research Education Core/Partnership Scholars Program Coordinator.
-You can reach her at email@example.com or by calling her at (619) 594-2613.
+The Program Contact is the Research Education Core Coordinator Daniel Barlam, MA.
+You can reach him at email@example.com or by calling 619-594-2613.